Where the Streets Have No Name (I Can't Take My Eyes Off You): Live performances and recordings

-To date, the Pet Shop Boys have performed the song live on six of their tours.
-The song was included in the main set list for 1991's Performance tour; a recording from the Birmingham NEC in June 1991 was released on the video Performance.
+To date, the Pet Shop Boys have performed the song live on seven of their tours.
+The song was included in the main set list for 1991's Performance Tour; a recording from the Birmingham NEC in June 1991 was released on the video Performance.
 The VHS edition of the concert omitted the "Can't Take My Eyes Off You" section due to a publishing issue, but the complete soundtrack was later restored to the DVD version in 2004.

 The song was performed at some shows of the 1994 Discovery tour, though not the show in Rio de Janeiro released on Discovery: Live in Rio 1994.
 It also appeared on the 2002 Release Tour, the 2004 summer/fall shows and the 2006 Fundamental Tour, of which a performance filmed in Mexico City on 14 November was included on the 2007 DVD Cubism.
-Most recently, it was performed on the 2022–24 Dreamworld: The Greatest Hits Live tour.
+Most recently, it was performed on the 2022–24 Dreamworld: The Greatest Hits Live tour, and in the 2026 version of the Viña del Mar International Song Festival in Chile.